Li-JJ/Li-JJ.github.io/projects/project-1.md

   - Java
   - Android
   - Web-based game
-summary: A game aims to demonstrate gender inequality, using visulization of gender data.
+summary: The game aims to demonstrate gender inequality, using visulization of gender data.

 ---